-The Router may be connected to any 10BASE-T Ethernet LAN.
-Connection to an Ethernet concentrating device such as a switch or hub should use standard twisted-pair cable with RJ-45 connectors.
-The RJ-45 port on the Router is a straight-through (MDI-X) connection.
+Use standard twisted-pair cable with RJ-45 connectors.
+The RJ-45 port on the Router is a crossed port (MDI-X).
 Follow standard Ethernet guidelines when deciding what type of cable to use to make this connection.
-Use a normal crossed cable when connecting the Router to a normal (MDI-X) port on a switch or hub.
-Use a straight-through cable when connecting it to an uplink (MDI-II) port on a hub or switch.
-When connecting the Router directly to a PC or server (MDI-II) use a straight-through cable.
-A valid connection will be indicated by a steady green Ethernet Link LED indicator.
+When connecting the Router directly to a PC or server use a normal straight-through cable.
+You should use a crossed cable when connecting the Router to a normal (MDI-X) port on a switch or hub.
+Use a normal straight-through cable when connecting it to an uplink (MDI-II) port on a hub or switch.
+A valid connection will be indicated by the Ethernet Link LED indicator.

 The rules governing Ethernet cable lengths apply to the LAN to Router connection.
-Be sure that the cable connecting the Ethernet LAN to the Router does not exceed 100 meters.
+Be sure that the cable connecting the LAN to the Router does not exceed 100 meters.